 According to the Labour Force Survey and statistics published by the Health and Safety Executive, 233,000 non-fatal injuries to workers across Britain were reported in 2009/2010, during which time a further 1.3 million people suffered an illness that was either caused or made worse by their current or previous employment.

 In the UK, employers are subject to a duty of care – in both a common law and statutory context – that requires them to ensure, so far as is reasonably practicable, the health, safety and welfare of all their employees at work.
-Unfortunately, employers do not always adhere to this duty of care, which is why injured workers are sometimes required to take action through the courts.
+Unfortunately, employers do not always adhere to this duty of care, which is why injured employees are sometimes required to take action through the courts.
 Listed below is a selection of different types of workplace accidents that tend to affect workers in Britain today.

 Workplace accidents involving faulty equipment can occur just as easily in an office environment as they can on construction sites; however, defective or dangerous machinery most commonly affects workers in the manufacturing industry.
 According to the Health and Safety Executive, manufacturing accounts for 56 per cent – or 2,160 cases in 2009/2010 – of reported injuries involving contact with moving machinery.
 Faulty equipment can cause either immediate or gradual injury or illness depending on the circumstances.
 The law requires employers to ensure that all equipment is regularly checked and maintained in the interests of health and safety.